▪Simulation Results of Risks and Opportunities

 Automation equipment reduces operating costs:

-By introducing advanced automation equipment and technology, companies can optimize the production process, improve production efficiency and quality, while reducing manual errors and labor costs.
-Automation technologies such as robot operating systems and intelligent monitoring systems can monitor production lines in real time, accurately adjust production processes, reduce energy consumption and waste of raw materials, thereby significantly reducing operating costs.
+The introduction of advanced automation equipment and technology can optimize the production process, and enhance production efficiency and quality, while reducing human error and labor costs.
+The use of big data and automated technology to monitor production lines and accurately adjust production processes will reduce energy consumption, raw material waste, and operating costs.

 Improved energy efficiency reduces operating costs:

-Investing in energy-efficient equipment and adopting energy-saving technologies can significantly reduce a business's energy consumption.
+Investment in energy-efficient equipment and the adoption of energy-saving technologies can significantly reduce the Company's energy consumption.
 For example, the use of energy-efficient lighting systems, high-efficiency heating, ventilation, and air conditioning (HVAC) systems, and optimized electrical and pump systems can reduce energy use and lower energy bills.
 In addition, the use of renewable energy, such as solar or wind energy, can not only reduce dependence on traditional energy, but also further reduce operating costs.

-Calculate product carbon footprint to increase operating income:
+Calculation of product carbon footprint increases operating income:

 Accurately calculating the carbon footprint of products and taking measures to reduce emissions not only helps companies achieve environmental goals, but also enhances brand image and attracts more consumers and investors who care about sustainable development.
-In addition, by participating in the carbon trading market, companies can earn additional income by selling emission reductions.
-This strategy not only helps to open up new revenue channels, but also encourages companies to further invest in low-carbon and environmentally friendly technologies, forming a virtuous cycle.
+In addition, by participating in the carbon trading market, the Company can earn additional income by selling emission reductions.
+This strategy not only helps to open up new revenue channels, but also encourages the Company to further invest in low-carbon and environmentally friendly technologies, forming a virtuous cycle.

 Response Strategies